Programs

 Sara R. Morris is a professor of Biology and the Director of the Environmental Science Program at Canisius College in Buffalo, NY.
 She earned her MS and PhD in zoology at Cornell University.
 Her research focus is bird migration, specifically in how birds use sites in-between where they breed and winter to successfully complete their migrations.
 At Canisius, Morris teaches classes in ornithology, vertebrate zoology, ecology and evolution.
 She regularly takes her undergraduate research students to ornithological conferences to present their research projects and class students on extended field trips to areas like Fort Myers, FL, and the Galapagos Islands to study wildlife.
 Morris is a Fellow of the American Ornithologists’ Union (AOU), the Secretary of the AOU, a council member of the Wilson Ornithological Society, and a research associate at the Buffalo Museum of Science.

-Katama Murray- Family Camp I and II Instructor
+Katama Murray- Family Camp I and II Instructor, Artist, Educator, & Naturalist

 Sean Murtha - Arts & Birding Instructor